AnirudhG07/mactags.yazi/README.md

 ```

 ## Tag names
 MacOS Finder has various tags based on priorities and usages.
-I have mapped each tag wit a single corresponding letter.
+I have mapped each tag with a single corresponding letter.
 The tags are as follows:
 ```
 r = "red"
 b = "blue"